 A giant luminous shark has been discovered by scientists studying sharks off the coast of New Zealand.
 Measuring almost 2 metres long, the Kitefin shark is now the world’s biggest known glow-in-the-dark vertebrate.

-Living organisms that glow was once considered quite rare, with fireflies being the most well-known example, but each year biologists are discovering more glowing creatures, and plants.
+The phenomenon of living organisms that glow was once considered quite rare, with fireflies being the most well-known example, but each year biologists are discovering more glowing creatures, and plants.

 Bioluminescence, as it is known, is caused by a chemical reaction within the organism that produces light energy, and many sea creatures are known to have it.
 Now three species of shark –the kitefin shark, the blackbelly lanternshark, and the southern lanternshark – can be added to the list.

 All three are deep-sea sharks that live in depths of up to 1km.
 No sunlight can reach that deep.
 Scientists believe that they have evolved to glow, not so that they can see better, but as a form of defence.